 - Unacceptable Risks on Your Property: Property that is hazardous and is in disrepair can cause your insurance company to cancel coverage.
 Things like a leaky roof, unsafe pipes, or kitchens that are seen as risks of fire can cause your insurance company to cancel coverage.

 - Poor Payment History: When looking to renew your policy, insurance companies will take a look at your payment history.
 If your payment history is bad and shows signs of missed payments, your coverage could be cancelled because they no longer want to take the risk of you missing a payment.

 You should know what could lead to the cancellation of your policy, purchasing a quality homeowners insurance.
-For all of your insurance coverage needs, contact the insurance experts at Scavone Insurance Center in White Plains, New York.
+For all of your insurance coverage needs, contact the insurance experts at Scavone Insurance Agency Center LLC in White Plains, New York.
 We will work with you to makes sure you have the coverage you need to protect you from any perils.